atom-box/eleventy-base-blog/posts/stories.md

 One thing I know, whether reading or thrashing around, I love the feeling of focus attainable in each case.
 Feels like a warm bath, like the removal of a migraine, like a hearthy breakfast and strong coffee.

 ## What do you like to do
+Things that are uncomfortable.
 Echos of Mt Whitney:  keep up my recreational 1 hour walk to coding -- that's my version of all that bike riding Dad always insisted on.
 Go poke around at code is my entertainment.
 That's my crossword puzzle.

+## Why leave teaching or Focusing (weak-but-strong in 2 career titles)
+Being around zero adults all day was making me dumber.
+I found the evening-through-morning full time work not leaveable.
+The whole world was teachable.
+Everything is interesting.
+My wide focus caused this.
+My brain is attracted by off ramps.

+In learning the off ramps has led me in many directions.
+In a job where you are supposed to look forward to a full inbox each day that's a good thing.
+The guy who told me "Every morning its full again."
+Meg "stuff keeps growing weeds".
+For me, that is food.

-## What do you find difficult
+## What do you find difficult: long coding
-I like toying with code.

-Unfortunately that will never build some big focused result.
+I wish I could have a job doing coding bat all day.
+But I think that's what customer service is, so I'm home!

 You can enjoy swinging a hammer but that is not the same is putting up a house.

 My level of coding ability hopefully meshes really well with Customer Service in a role that touches something similar to a LAMP stack, from the SQL db all the way through to the front end and even deploying.